Having become so comfortable standing alone and generally being alone, I learnt a bit late that being a woman isn't something I can do on my own.

 Some people think that feminists hate men, and that feminist women think that they don't need men, but that's not true; true feminist women are actually less hostile towards men than other women are, and feminists actually have healthier and more stable romantic relationships 💑 - at least according to studies.

-One of the things that has - surprisingly - happened since I starting blogging is that it has made me more interested in the lives of the women around me.
+One of the best things about starting a blog for women is that it has made me more interested in the lives of the women around me.
 I have also become excited about the prospect of meeting more women, learning more about them and from them, and celebrating how similar we all are to each other, as well as how different we all are from each other.

 However, there are two things that we do that really get to me: